Baggage Battles

-Baggage Battles was an American docu-reality, produced by The Travel Channel from 2012 until 2016.
+Baggage Battles is an American docu-reality series produced by The Travel Channel from 2012 until 2016.
 The first episode of the show was aired on April 11, 2012.
 Season 5 was produced in Canada for Travel Channel International and Canada's CMT Network.

 Laurence and Sally Martin are also recurring appraisers on Storage Wars.
 William Leroy appeared once in Toy Hunter and Jordan Hembrough appeared three times on "Baggage Battles".

 A spin-off focussing on William Leroy "Billy Buys Brooklyn", aired its first 20 episodes in 2021.
 Mark Meyer made an appearance in the first season.